achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

        for above 3 models have bidirectional also

-     4.Encoder and Decoder(sequence to sequence)
+     4.Encoder and Decoder(sequence to sequence), ProphetNet(new pretrained seq2seq model)

      5.wordembedding